BonsonW/slow5curl/docs/commands.md

     Print header information from a remote BLOW5 file URL.

 * `reads`:<br/>
-    Print all read IDs from a remote BLOW5 file URL.
+    Print list of all read IDs from a remote BLOW5 file URL.

 ### get